 The Adventurer: The Curse of the Midas Box is yet another 2000s/10s attempt to launch a film franchise developed from a Young Adult series of books.
-Outside of hits like the Harry Potter series, the Twilight films and The Hunger Games series, the majority of these burgeoning Young Adult adapted series have not been successful enough to make it beyond a single film, as witness the likes of other never-ran series such as The Golden Compass (2007), The Seeker: The Dark is Rising (2007), Cirque du Freak: The Vampire’s Assistant (2009), I Am Number Four (2011), Beautiful Creatures (2013), The Mortal Instruments: City of Bones (2013), The Giver (2014), Vampire Academy (2014), Fallen (2016), The 5th Wave (2016), Maximum Ride (2016), The Darkest Minds (2018), Mortal Engines (2018) and Artemis Fowl (2020).
+Outside of hits like the Harry Potter series, the Twilight films and The Hunger Games series, the majority of these burgeoning Young Adult adapted series have not been successful enough to make it beyond a single film, as witness the likes of other never-ran series such as The Golden Compass (2007), The Seeker: The Dark is Rising (2007), Cirque du Freak: The Vampire’s Assistant (2009), I Am Number Four (2011), Beautiful Creatures (2013), The Mortal Instruments: City of Bones (2013), The Giver (2014), Vampire Academy (2014), Fallen (2016), The 5th Wave (2016), Maximum Ride (2016), The Darkest Minds (2018), Mortal Engines (2018),d Artemis Fowl (2020) and Chaos Walking (2021).
 The Adventurer is a British attempt to create another such series, although it flopped miserably, earning only around $5000 in theatrical release in the US.

 The Adventurer: The Curse of the Midas Box is based on the Young Adult novel Mariah Mundi and the Midas Box (2007) by G.P.
 Taylor, a former Anglican vicar.
 Taylor wrote a trilogy of Mariah Mundi novels and this is followed by Mariah Mundi and the Ghost Diamonds (2008) and Mariah Mundi and the Ship of Fools (2009).
 Taylor has also written Shadowmancer (2002) and sequels as a rebuttal to the atheist fantasy of Philip Pullman, while he is credited as co-writer on the sf film Scintilla/The Hybrid (2014).